farscapian/cln-reckless-wrapper/README.md

 ```

 ### Add a source repo with CLN plugin code

+> NOTE: advocate that we place this under `lightning-cli plugin source add`

 If you're developing a new plugin, you can add it as a source: